h1ddengames/youtube-dl-aria2c/README.md

 # youtube-dl-aria2c
 A command line wrapper written in both Python and Java that uses Youtube-dl and Aria2c to download videos when given a file that contains URLs.

 The script will download the best version available based on what Youtube-dl can find.
-The filename will be restricted to ASCII only and be below 260 characters in length.
+The filename will be restricted to ASCII characters only and avoid "&" and spaces.
 The filename will also be the title of the video + the number identifier given by the website.
 The options used for Aria2c are listed below:

     # Start downloading the media file using aria2c
     # -x The maximum number of connections to one server for each download